yangtu222/BeanUtils/README.md

 		...
 	}

-### BeanCopy:
+### CopyProperty:

 #### default:
 Used to specify the property should be copied to. e.g.

-	@BeanCopy
+	@CopyProperty
 	private ToBean2 bean2;

 #### name mapping

-Annotation BeanCopy's 'property' property is used for name mapping as following:
+Annotation CopyProperty's 'property' property is used for name mapping as following:

-	@BeanCopy(property="beanInt")
+	@CopyProperty(property="beanInt")
 	private Integer toInt;

-	@BeanCopy(property="bean2.beanInt")
+	@CopyProperty(property="bean2.beanInt")
 	private int bean2Int;

 #### ignore
-Annotation BeanCopy's 'ignored' property is used for ignoring the property when coping.
+Annotation CopyProperty's 'ignored' property is used for ignoring the property when coping.

-	@BeanCopy(ignored=true)
+	@CopyProperty(ignored=true)
 	private Integer beanInt;

 #### convertor
-Annotation BeanCopy's 'convertor' property is used for custom data converting.
+Annotation CopyProperty's 'convertor' property is used for custom data converting.

-	@BeanCopy(convertor=DateConvertor.class)
+	@CopyProperty(convertor=DateConvertor.class)
 	private String beanDate;